bwtatum/Group7/README.md

 We are working in **Agile Sprints**, following the **Scrum methodology**, and tracking progress in **Jira**.

 👀 **Current Status:**
-✅ Project Selection: *In Progress*
+✅ Project Selection: Inventory Tracker
 ✅ Tools Set Up: **GitHub, Jira, Teams for Collaboration**

 ---